-The school and its three campuses are situated nearby to the suburbs of Lonehill, Fourways, Chartwell and Dainfern.
+The school and its three campuses are situated near to the suburbs of Lonehill, Fourways, Chartwell and Dainfern.
 The Preschool and Preparatory School are set on seven acres in the growing suburb of Broadacres.
-The High School campus is currently under construction and will be open from January 2022.
-The High School is situated in the suburb of Chartwell, a mere 3km up the road from the Preparatory School, on Cedar Road.
+The High School campus is a mere 3km from the Preparatory School, on Cedar Road.
+(A morning shuttle bus runs from the Syringa Road campus to the Chartwell campus to accommodate older siblings.)

 Our preschool learning environment provides a unique opportunity to inspire your child’s natural curiosity and learning in safe and relaxed surroundings.